 This picture shows early prototype testing on the beach in a controlled environment.
 Although not underwater, it helps to understand why the design of the Hurricane Boat Anchor is so effective.

 After moving one foot or less, the buildup begins to increase.
-Each inch it moves it just build up more and more resistance until the anchor cannot move.
+Each inch it moves, it just builds up more and more resistance until the anchor cannot move.
 This is why the anchor does not need a 5:1 scope to reach solid ground - it creates its own firm holding ground.

 And this is why the bottom type does not matter to our anchors – sand, mud, clay, grass, gravel, rocks, or any combination – the Hurricane Anchor will stop.